joseph4321/receivercontroller/README.md

 - Corrective actions if any of the above criteria fail
 - E-Mail alerts if the corrective actions do not resolve the issue

+Demo video of the controller can be found <a href="https://www.youtube.com/watch?v=y9QqNyipVsg">here</a>

 <img src="https://raw.githubusercontent.com/joseph4321/receivercontroller/master/shot1.png" alt="Drawing" style="width: 400px;height: 400px"/>